Crypto stocks fall after US SEC sues Coinbase over failure to register

 Global regulators have been keeping a close watch on the crypto world after a string of high-profile collapses wiped out more than a trillion dollars from the digital assets industry's market capitalization last year.

-Coinbase did not immediately respond to a Reuters request for comment.
-It had disclosed in March that it received a 'Wells notice' from the SEC threatening a potential lawsuit over certain products.
+Coinbase had disclosed in March that it received a 'Wells notice' from the SEC threatening a potential lawsuit over certain products.

+On Tuesday, Coinbase chief legal officer and general counsel Paul Grewal issued a statement saying the "SEC's reliance on an enforcement-only approach in the absence of clear rules for the digital asset industry is hurting America’s economic competitiveness and companies like Coinbase that have a demonstrated commitment to compliance."

+"The solution is legislation that allows fair rules for the road to be developed transparently and applied equally, not litigation.
+In the meantime, we’ll continue to operate our business as usual,” said Grewal.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.